Asia markets lower on renewed U.S.-China trade concerns

 “(The) minutes read largely in line with latest Fedspeak.
 Consensus finds no major signs of accelerating inflation; wage improvements aren’t broad; drivers of the (workforce) participation rate are still a mystery and the flatter yield curve isn’t flashing red yet,” Citi analysts said in a note.

-The two-year treasury note yield US2YT=RR, which rises with traders’ expectations of higher Fed fund rates, was at 2.5282 percent.
+The two-year treasury note yield, which rises with traders’ expectations of higher Fed fund rates, was at 2.5282 percent.

-The most-traded iron ore futures on the Dalian Commodity Exchange DCIOcv1 closed 0.7 percent lower on Wednesday.
+The most-traded iron ore futures on the Dalian Commodity Exchange closed 0.7 percent lower on Wednesday.

-The euro EUR= was up 0.1 percent on the day at $1.1706.
-The dollar index .DXY, which tracks the greenback against a basket of six major rivals, was 0.1 percent lower at 93.894.
+The euro was up 0.1 percent on the day at $1.1706.
+The dollar index, which tracks the greenback against a basket of six major rivals, was 0.1 percent lower at 93.894.

-Emerging market currencies are in the spotlight after Turkey’s central bank raised interest rates by 300 basis points to support a plunging lira TRY=D3.
+Emerging market currencies are in the spotlight after Turkey’s central bank raised interest rates by 300 basis points to support a plunging lira.

 The bank, which had been scheduled to hold its next policy-setting meeting on June 7, said it had increased its top interest rate to 16.5 percent from 13.5 percent.